OpenResearchInstitute/ka9q-sdr/README.md

 could be either 500 kHz or 500 MHz so they should be typed with explicit decimal points.

+## 'radio' in quiet/daemon mode

+The 'radio' program can run in a totally 'quiet' mode with no user interface.
+This is suitable for automatic execution at boot time for fixed channel operation (e.g., receiving and reporting APRS transmissions).
+Two Linux systemd service descriptions are provided:
+'radio34' and 'radio39'; the first creates an instance of 'radio' listening on 144.39 MHz in FM mode and the latter does the same on 144.39 MHz.
+Thise two instances can share the same Funcube dongle because their frequencies are only 50 kHz apart, within the 192 kHz bandwidth of the Funcube dongle.

+144.39 MHz is the standard APRS frequency for North America; 144.34 MHz is the secondary APRS frequency used by WB8ELK's 15-gram 'pico tracker' for long duration balloon flights.

 ## Other ka9q-radio Modules

 Other modules in the package provide miscellaneous functions and/or